yehyazakareya/yehyazakareya.github.io/linux2.md

 ![cat3.png]({{site.baseurl}}/cat3.png)

-4- The fourth task is to know the most common directories such as:
+4- The fourth task teaches us the most common directories such as:

 **/etc:** it stores the sudoers , passwd , shadow files , they show how the system stores the password for each user in encrypted formatting (sha512)